HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

   				5) select region associated with instance
 	  			6) gcloud compute ssh <name-instance>

-    - How to upload and download files to your compute instance (i.e., SCP)
-    	- Using SSH/Web Browser client
-    		- Top right corner of window has a Gear icon with a Upload and Download file option ???Worth explaining or offering a concrete example, because people will get confused on what path to specify when trying to download a file.
-    		(e.g., specifying home directory: "/home/yourUserName/fileName")

     	- Using gcloud / command-line
 		      gcloud compute scp yourLocalFile.txt <instance-name>:/home/yourID/yourRemoteFileCopy.txt